ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 ## Defining and Using Protocols

-To leverage structural typing in Python's type hints, you define _protocols_.
+To leverage structural typing in Python's type annotations, you define _protocols_.
 A protocol in Python is essentially an interface or template for a set of methods and attributes.
 It's defined by inheriting from `typing.Protocol` (available in the standard library `typing` module as of Python 3.8, or in `typing_extensions` for earlier versions).
 By creating a class that subclasses